encode/django-rest-framework/docs/api-guide/routers.md

         lookup_field = 'my_model_id'
         lookup_value_regex = '[0-9a-f]{32}'

-By default the URLs created by `SimpleRouter` uses _regexs_ to build urls.
-This behavior can be modified by setting the `use_regex_path` argument to `False` when instantiating the router, in this case [path converters][path-convertes-topic-reference] are used.
+By default, the URLs created by `SimpleRouter` use regular expressions.
+This behavior can be modified by setting the `use_regex_path` argument to `False` when instantiating the router, in this case [path converters][path-converters-topic-reference] are used.
 For example:

     router = SimpleRouter(use_regex_path=False)